Documentation Index

 Order rows within each group

 Use Order By Columns to select the columns used to order rows.
-Use Sort strategy to choose one of the following options:- ascending nulls first

 - ascending nulls last